10 Tips for Managing Shared Files on Google Drive

 With the Drive for Android or iOS app, you can request access with a single tap when the “Unable to access document” message pops up.
 Requesting permission will send an email to the owner from inside the app.
 File owners immediately get a notification on Android and iOS.

 6. Search for a Collaborator

 Sharing a document with 10 members is easy.
 Sharing it with 50 calls for more planning.
 Managing shared files also means tracking which collaborator is working on which document.

 Go to View Details (Click the “I” icon on the toolbar).
 Browse the Activity tab to quickly see which files you have shared, recently.

-Click on Shared with Me in the left menu of Google Drive.
+Click on Shared with Me on the left sidebar of Google Drive.
 You’ll get a list of all the documents you share access to.

-Use the Power of Google Search Filters.
+Use Google Drive Search and its advanced filters.
 The productivity benefits won’t come as a surprise for those acquainted with Gmail filters.

 While in Google Drive press the forward slash key to place your cursor right in the search box.
 Click the little dropdown arrow on the search box to reveal the basic search filters.
 Learning a few manual parameters can save you time.

 For example: To find documents you shared with someone use

 Google Help has the complete list under the section “Advanced search in Google Drive”.